darya134/Data_analytics/04. Statistical data analysis/README.md

 ## Task

 A mobile service provider offers two tariff plans.
 The commercial department needs to understand which tariff brings in more money to adjust the advertising budget.
-In this project I analyzed the behavior of 500 users and decided which tariff is better.
+In this project, I analyzed the behavior of 500 users and decided which tariff is better.

 Users of smart tariff use the operator's services more than users of ultra tariff.
 Smart tariff has a greater variance and standard deviation, except for the number of messages parameter.